Powerful Visible Patterned Events

 Groups everywhere have those same patterns of behavior toward other groups.
 They all have group members who feel like heroes and who feel like they’re warriors of rightful and legitimate group destiny when they damage the warriors from the other group, and when they do conflicted and negative things to the other group in those settings.

-The tribes of Syria include the currently dominant Alawite tribe that does constant and intentional ethnic cleansing against the local Arab and Kurdish tribes in that country.
+The tribes of Syria include the currently dominant Alawite tribe that has done constant and intentional ethnic cleansing against the local Arab and Kurdish tribes in that country.

 That Alawite tribe has very intentionally sent millions of Syrians into unhappy exile in both the Middle East and Europe on a purely tribal basis.
 The dominant army in Syria never drops their well known, destructive, ugly, damaging, and highly lethal and explosive barrel bombs into the Alawite tribe neighborhoods in that country, but they shamelessly, and with no sense of guilt, drop bombs into the settings that include the homes of the other tribes who live there.
 They try to drive those people out of the country.